UofABioinformaticsHub/GumCreek2012/scripts/S1_FLK.md

 This supplementary analysis uses the FLK model as outlined in [Bonhomme et al, Detecting Selection in Population Trees: The Lewontin and Krakauer Test Extended](https://dx.doi.org/10.1534%2Fgenetics.110.117275).
 This test is robust to genetic drift, and is able to detect signatures of selection.
-However as this is a linear evolution dataset within one population as opposed to a series of approximately parallel selection event occurring within a series of populations, the assumptions of the FLK model may be less than satisfied.
+However as this is a linear evolution dataset within one population as opposed to a series of approximately parallel selection events occurring within a series of populations, the assumptions of the FLK model may be less than satisfied.
 Hence this is presented as supplementary information.

+A third population was included as an outlier group, representing a population separated by a large geographic distance.
+35 samples were taken from [Schwensow et al]( http://onlinelibrary.wiley.com/doi/10.1111/mec.14228/full).

 # Setup